Sometimes you might want to ensure that your in stock products are always above products that are out of stock in your search results.

-One approach to achieve this would be to essentially divide your search results in two sections, the first section would be all items in stock, and then the second section would be all of your out of stock items and we would then rank results within these sections as usual.
+Another approach would be to divide your search results in to two sections, the first section would be all items in stock, and the second section would be all of the out of stock items.
+We can then rank results within these sections as usual.

-Firstly you will need an attribute to store if the product is in stock, for the purposes for this explanation lets call this attribute in_stock. in_stock should be true when a product is in stock and false when it is out of stock.
+Firstly, you will need an attribute to store if the product is in stock, for the purposes for this explanation lets call this attribute in_stock.
+This attribute should be true when a product is in stock and false when it is out of stock.

 Once this is done we will make in_stock your top ranking criteria and set is as descending: